theashu/vector-backend/README.md

 All this logic is wrapped in transaction to avoid any conflicts when we move to multiuser scenario since more than one user could be reording at the same time.

+#### Optimizations -
+- Have no default value of position, assuming user would be reordering only from UI, it's very difficult for user to be able to define order of more than a few 100 elements so if we sort the remaining elments by any order we can reduce the queryset size on which we need to apply reorder operation.
+- Batch multiple ordering operations in 1 call

 ### Multiple Users
 If the multiple users are allowed to have there own order of items then we would need to move the position key to a new model and have user id, card id and position.